Kent, Connecticut: Demographics

 There were 1,143 households, out of which 28.6% had children under the age of 18 living with them, 55.6% were married couples living together, 6.7% had a female householder with no husband present, and 34.9% were non-families.
 28.3% of all households were made up of individuals, and 12.6% had someone living alone who was 65 years of age or older.
 The average household size was 2.43 and the average family size was 2.99.

 In the town, the population was spread out, with 22.8% under the age of 18, 5.2% from 18 to 24, 26.3% from 25 to 44, 27.8% from 45 to 64, and 17.8% who were 65 years of age or older.
 The median age was 43 years.
 For every 100 females, there were 93.9 males.
 For every 100 females age 18 and over, there were 90.6 males.

 The median income for a household in the town was $53,906, and the median income for a family was $66,065.
 Males had a median income of $46,343 versus $31,493 for females.
 The per capita income for the town was $38,674.
 About 0.1% of families and 3.2% of the population were below the poverty line, including none of those under age 18 and 10.8% of those age 65 or over.

-Education
+Education and news coverage

 Kent is a member of Regional School District 01, which also includes the towns of Canaan, Cornwall, North Canaan, Salisbury, and Sharon.
 Public school students attend Kent Center School from grades K–8 and Housatonic Valley Regional High School from grades 9–12.
 Kent also has three private schools: Kent School, a coed Episcopal independent school serving grades 9–12/PG, South Kent School, an all-boys Episcopal independent school, and Marvelwood School, a coed non-sectarian independent school.

+The town is served by the Kent Good Times Dispatch local newspaper.
+The paper covered local news between 1952 and 2009.
+In 2023, the newspaper was revived.
+The paper paid then 9 year-old Seth MacFarlane to publish a weekly comic strip in 1981.

 Transportation

 U.S. Route 7 is the main north–south highway in the town, while Connecticut Route 341 is the main east–west highway.
 Route 7 leads north 25 mi to North Canaan and south 28 mi to Danbury, while Route 341 leads east 8 mi to Warren and west to the New York border and the town of Amenia.

+The Kent train station was served by passenger trains that ran between New York City and Pittsfield until 1974.
+The line currently serves freight traffic operated by the Housatonic Railroad.
+Today, the closest stations are Harlem Valley–Wingdale station and Dover Plains station on Metro-North Railroad's Harlem Line.

+The Northwestern Connecticut Transit District (NWCTD) operates a dial-a-ride public bus service in Kent and surrounding towns.